 Even after Stalin died in 1953, successive communist leaders in Moscow and their successive puppet governments in Poland strove to delete from history the mass murders, in Katyń and elsewhere, of thousands of Polish military and civilian elite.

 Katyń became a prohibited word in communist-controlled post-war Poland, officially forbidden, whispered only between the closest and most trusted of friends and family.
-Its utterance within earshot of a communist sympathiser, or in public, would lead to the speaker to police interrogation and jail.
+Its utterance within earshot of a communist sympathiser, or in public, could lead the speaker to police interrogation and jail.

 Stalin’s plan to physically remove Poland’s intellectual elite did not take into account the memories they left behind.
-Families, friends and acquaintances knew they had left to protect Poland in time of war, or had witnessed their arrests.
+Families, friends and acquaintances knew their loved ones had left to protect Poland in time of war, or had witnessed their arrests.
 Many families had received cards from them, written in prisoner-of-war camps in western Russia: Kozielsk, Starobielsk and Ostaszków.